XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 **Secret:** `snoPBrXtMeMyMHUVTgbuqAfg1SUTb` ("masterpassphrase")

+### Settings in New Genesis Ledgers

-**Caution:** If you create a new genesis ledger, the hard-coded default [Reserve](concept-reserves.html) is **200 XRP** minimum for funding a new address, with an increment of **50 XRP** per object in the ledger.
+In a new genesis ledger, the hard-coded default [Reserve](concept-reserves.html) is **200 XRP** minimum for funding a new address, with an increment of **50 XRP** per object in the ledger.
 These values are higher than the current reserve requirements of the production network.
 (See also: [Fee Voting](concept-fee-voting.html))

-[New in: rippled 0.50.0][] If you start a new genesis ledger with `--start`, all The genesis ledger contains an [EnableAmendment pseudo-transaction](reference-transaction-format.html#enableamendment) to turn on all [Amendments](concept-amendments.html) natively supported by the `rippled` server, except for amendments that you explicitly disable in the configuration file.
+By default, a new genesis ledger has no [amendments](concept-amendments.html) enabled.
+If you start a new genesis ledger with `--start`, the genesis ledger contains an [EnableAmendment pseudo-transaction](reference-transaction-format.html#enableamendment) to turn on all amendments natively supported by the `rippled` server, except for amendments that you explicitly disable in the configuration file.
 The effects of those amendments are available starting from the very next ledger version.
+(Reminder: in stand-alone mode, you must [advance the ledger manually](#advancing-ledgers-in-stand-alone-mode).)
+[New in: rippled 0.50.0][]

 ## Load Saved Ledger